 The Policy also stipulates the work suspension regulation that not simply enables but obliges employees to intervene and put a stop to work that appears unsafe.
 The Group regularly conduct awareness campaigns on using this authority appropriately.
-Special posters with a direct telephone number of the top management were placed at all production sites.
-No employee should suffer retribution or negative feedback for using their work suspension authority.
-The CEO of the Group guarantees that no further persecutions will be performed with regard to employees who refused the work.
-All cases of selfsuspension are carefully analysed in order to avoid similar cases in future and considered on a monthly basis within the OHSMS assessment.
+Special posters with a direct telephone number suffer retribution or negative feedback The CEO of the Group guarantees that no further persecutions will be performed with regard to employees who refused the work.
+All cases of selfsuspension are carefully analysed in order to avoid similar cases in future and considered on a monthly basis